guard/guard-livereload/README.md

 ## Usage

+For a quick start, [check out the wiki](https://github.com/guard/guard-livereload/wiki/Usage).

+If you're using Rails or Rack based apps, check out [rack-livereload how it works readme section](https://github.com/johnbintz/rack-livereload#readme).

+For info about Guard and it's plugins, see [Guard usage doc](https://github.com/guard/guard#readme)

-Please read [Guard usage doc](https://github.com/guard/guard#readme) and [rack-livereload how it works readme section](https://github.com/johnbintz/rack-livereload#readme) or [LiveReload extension usage doc](https://github.com/mockko/livereload/blob/master/README-old.md) from version 1.x
+For more info about LiveReload extensions, see [LiveReload extension usage doc](https://github.com/mockko/livereload/blob/master/README-old.md) from version 1.x

 ## Guardfile